chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ```

 **What's going on here?**
 We know that the Collections class has a sort() method, yet this error implies that Collections does NOT have a sort() method that can take a dvdlist.
-That means there must be something wrong with the argument we're passing (dvdlist).
+The description of the one-arg Collections.sort() method, says that it takes a List argument, and that the objects in the List must implement an interface called Comparable.

-When you read the description of the one-arg Collections.sort() method, you'll see that it takes a List argument, and that the objects in the List must implement an interface called Comparable.
 It turns out that String implements Comparable, and that's why we were able to sort a list of Strings using the Collections.sort() method.

 **The Comparable Interface**
-The Comparable interface is used by Collections.sort() method and java.util.Arrays.sort() method to sort Lists and arrays of objects, respectively.
+It's used by Collections.sort() method and java.util.Arrays.sort() method to sort Lists and arrays of objects, respectively.

 **Implementing the Comparable Interface**
 ```java